 First-Order Inductive Learner (FOIL) Algorithm

-A First-Order Inductive Learner (FOIL) Algorithm is an inductive logic programming algorithm that uses a top-down greedy search based on a SEQUENTIAL-COVERING algorithm (directed by an information gain heuristic).
+A First-Order Inductive Learner (FOIL) Algorithm is an rule-based learning algorithm that can learn Horn clauses and that uses a top-down greedy search based on a sequential covering algorithm (directed by an information gain heuristic).

 - AKA: Quinlan's FOIL Algorithm.

-- See: ID3 Algorithm, Sequential-Covering Alogrithm, Top-Down Learning, Pattern Mining Algorithm, Decision Tree Induction Algorithm, Inductive Logic Programming, If-Then Rule, Firs-Order Logic Rule.
+- See: Inductive Logic Programming Algorithm, ID3 Algorithm, Sequential-Covering Alogrithm, Top-Down Learning, Pattern Mining Algorithm, Decision Tree Induction Algorithm, Inductive Logic Programming, If-Then Rule, Firs-Order Logic Rule.

 - In machine learning, first-order inductive learner (FOIL) is a rule-based learning algorithm.